ManuKibe/alx-airbnb-database/database-adv-script/README.md

 2. Correlated Subquery:
 - Users who have made more than 3 bookings.
 - The subquery will be executed on per row basis in the outer query while taking the current user id.
+- Aggregations and Window Functions

+ 1. Aggregation:
+- The first query calculates the total number of bookings each user has made.
+- It uses `COUNT()` in combination with `GROUP BY` on `user_id`.

+2. Window Function:
+- The second query ranks properties by the number of bookings using the `RANK()` window function.
+- Properties with the same number of bookings receive the same rank.
+- This is useful for leaderboard-style rankings of most-booked properties.